{SECTION_MENU}

 P.E. / Swimming

-Our P.E. days for Terms 1 & 2 are Mondays* and Thursdays.
+Our P.E. days for Terms 5 & 6 are Wednesdays and Thursdays.
 Please come to school wearing your Farmborough School P.E. uniform on these days:

 - Farmborough House Group t-shirt or a plain coloured t-shirt in your house colour